timharek/timharek.no/content/work/_index.md

 template = "layouts/work.html"
 +++

-This is a selection of my work, have a look around.
+A selection of my work, both professionally and personal.